Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 choices of `binop`, since that one is handled by `callexpr`.

-`lvalueexpr` is a special expression that can be either a `binopexpr` using the index by expression operator, or the attribute by identifier, or a plain `identifier`.
+`lvalueexpr` is a special expression that can be either a `binopexpr` using the index by expression operator, or the attribute by identifier operator, or a plain `identifier`.
 It cannot be any other expression.

 `vectorexpr` has some rules omitted above for brevity, e.g. the numbers need to start with `1` and count up: